Dakota-C-rgb/head-first-java-cliffsnotes-example/Chapter 2/README.md

 Table of contents
 --------------------------
-- What are things an object knows about itself?
+- Things an object knows about itself
-- What are things an object can do called?
+- Things an object can do
 - What's the difference between a class and an object?
-- What are the steps in making your first object?
+- Steps to making your first object
 - What is the dot operator?
-- What are the two uses of main()?
+- Two uses of main()

-# What are things an object knows about itself?
+# Things an object knows about itself
 -------------------------------------------------
 An object knows instance variables.
 Instance variables represent an object's state (data), and have unique values for each object of that type.
 Instance is like another way to say object.

-# What are the things an object can do called?
+# Things an object can do
 -------------------------------------------------
 The things an object can do are called methods.
 Methods work with the data to perform different actions.
 These actions could read or write to the values of an object.